Govind-P/JobPost/client/README.md

 ## Introduction

-The Job Posting Board frontend is designed to allow users (recruiters and candidates) to interact seamlessly with the backend.
-Recruiters can log in via OTP (email or mobile) to post jobs, while candidates can view and filter job listings.
+The Job Posting Board frontend is designed to allow users (recruiters) to interact seamlessly with the backend.
+Recruiters can log in via OTP (email or mobile) to post jobs.
 This part of the project handles the user interface (UI) and communicates with the backend API.

 ## Project Setup